-Situation 1: You get the Part D vaccine at the network pharmacy.
+Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
 Some states don't allow pharmacies to give certain vaccines.)

-- For most adult Part D vaccines, you pay nothing. - For other Part D vaccines, you pay the pharmacy your coinsurance OR copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.
+- For most adult Part D vaccines, you'll pay nothing. - For other Part D vaccines, you'll pay the pharmacy your coinsurance OR copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

-Situation 2: You get the Part D vaccine at your doctor's office.
+Situation 2: You get the Part D vaccination at your doctor's office.

-- When you get the vaccine, you may have to pay the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you'll be reimbursed the full amount you paid.
-For other Part D vaccines, you'll be reimbursed the amount you paid less any coinsurance OR copayment for the vaccine (including administration) and less any difference between the amount the doctor charges and what we normally pay.
-(If you get Extra Help, we'll reimburse you for this difference.)
+- When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you'll be reimbursed the full amount you paid.
+For other Part D vaccines, you'll be reimbursed the amount you paid less any coinsurance OR copayment for the vaccine (including administration), and less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we'll reimburse you for this difference.)

-Situation 3: You buy the Part D vaccine itself at the network pharmacy, and take it to your doctor's office where they give you the vaccine.
+Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine.

-- For most adult Part D vaccines, you pay nothing for the vaccine itself. - For other Part D vaccines, you pay the pharmacy your coinsurance OR copayment for the vaccine itself.
+- For most adult Part D vaccines, you'll pay nothing for the vaccine itself. - For other Part D vaccines, you'll pay the pharmacy your coinsurance OR copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7.